rinov/Gryphon/README.md

         }

-        // `Any` in TaskType is your Response class static func getTimeline() -> TaskType< Any, ErrorType> {
+        // `Any` in TaskType is your Response class. static func getTimeline() -> TaskType< Any, ErrorType> {

             // Switching the router